thechayed/Unity-Grid-and-Tiles-System/README.md

 ```
 - Field Properties: Field Properties allow you to store Data for the Field
   - Extend Field Properties to add more data for the Field
-  - You can also simply use the "Generate Properties" button in the Field's Inspector to create the Properties Asset, but as it extends Scriptable Object, you can also use the [CreateAssetMenu] attribute.
+  - You can also simply use the "Generate Properties" button in the Field's Inspector to create the Properties Asset, but as it extends `ScriptableObject`, you can also use the `[CreateAssetMenu]` attribute.
 ``` c#
 // This demonstrates how to set up Properties for your custom Field.